Kushalshakya/simpleLibraryWebsite/README.md

 # simpleLibraryWebsite
-  This is a simpleLibraryWebsite.
-Basic Programming languages like html, css , php, javascript has been used in the development of the project.
+  This is a simpleLibraryWebsite Beginner Friendly with Basic Programming languages like html, css , php & javascript.
 # Requirements

 Please Consider Creating the followings :